This AR effect uses visual shader patches to create the appearance of a realistic beam of light falling across the face.

 Materials in both the foreground and background also have the camera texture applied to them.
 In the foreground, we'll combine segmentation and the camera texture with the custom texture and a gradient effect too.
 In the background, we'll just add a gradient.

-In Spark AR Studio, segmentation effects are created using a texture called a segmentation mask texture.
+In Meta Spark Studio, segmentation effects are created using a texture called a segmentation mask texture.
 Start by inserting the 2 rectangles that will render the textures in the scene.

 To help you keep track, rename:

 Like before, it's worth renaming the materials.
 Rename them user_material and background_material, to correspond with the rectangles they're applied to.

 Next resize the rectangles so they fill the screen of the device: